Herbalist Naturopath: The Benefits of Natural Medicine

 Future and Challenges of Naturopathy – Herbalist Naturopath

-As a herbalist naturopath, I believe that the future of naturopathy is bright, but there are also challenges that need to be addressed.
+As a herbalist naturopath, I believe that the future of naturopathy is bright, but some challenges need to be addressed.
 In this section, I will discuss some of the challenges and potential future developments of naturopathy.

 Research and Modern Science